Singular Ricci flows I: Introduction

 We now describe the contents section by section.

-Section \ref{sec_compactness_locally_controlled} gives a general pointed compactness result for Riemannian manifolds and spacetimes, whose geometry is locally controlled as a function of some auxiliary function.
+Section \ref{sec_compactness_locally_controlled} gives a general pointed compactness result for Riemannian manifolds and spacetimes, whose geometry are locally controlled as a function of some auxiliary function.
 Section \ref{surgerysec} develops some properties of Ricci flow with surgery; it is aimed at showing that the Ricci flow spacetime associated with a Ricci flow with surgery has locally controlled geometry in the sense of Section \ref{sec_compactness_locally_controlled}.
 Section \ref{sec_main_convergence} applies the two preceding sections to give the proof of Theorem \ref{thm_main_convergence}.

 Section \ref{sec_singular_ricci_flows_basic_properties} establishes some foundational results about singular Ricci flows, concerning scalar curvature and volume, as well as some results involving the structure of the high curvature region.
-Section \ref{stab} proves that neck regions in $\kappa$-solutions have a stability property going backward in time.
+Section \ref{stab} proves that neck regions in $\kappa$-solutions have a stability property when going backward in time.
 Section \ref{sec_finiteness} proves Theorem \ref{thm_finiteness_of_bad_worldlines}, concerning the finiteness of the number of bad worldlines, and gives several applications.
-Section \ref{sec_curvature_volume_estimates} contains some estimates involving volume and scalar curvature.
-Section \ref{asympcon} proves that conditions (b) and (c) of Definition \ref{def_singular_ricci_flow} are asymptotic conditions.
-In Section \ref{pic} we indicate how the preceding results extend to four-dimensional singular Ricci flows with nonnegative isotropic curvature.

-Appendix \ref{app_background_material} collects a variety of background material; the reader may wish to quickly peruse this before proceeding to the body of the paper.
-Appendix \ref{technical} is a technical addendum about three-dimensional $\kappa$-solutions.
+Appendix \ref{app_background_material} collects a variety of background material about Ricci flows and Ricci flows with surgery; the reader may wish to quickly peruse this before proceeding to the body of the paper.
+Appendix \ref{technical} extends Proposition \ref{prop_cylinder_stability_1_noncompact} to general $\kappa$-solutions.
+Appendix \ref{pic} extends the results of the paper to four-dimensional Ricci flow with nonnegative isotropic curvature.